albirrkarim/albirrkarim/README.md

 ### Future Project

-:accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs), Imagine you have an AI that can act as a guide in your website.
+:accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs) (Beta), Imagine you have an AI that can act as a guide in your website.
 Can be used as AI Web Accessibility, Web Metaverse NPC, Conversational AI, etc.

 <br/>